rhit-netsos/netsec-public/docs/concepts/reverse_shell.md

   stdout: 1
   stderr: 2
 ```

-The process id in your case will be different, make not of that value.
-This is
+**The process id in your case will be different**, make note of that value.
-the id of that program when it is running, i.e., when it is a process in the
+This is the id of that program when it is running, i.e., when it is a process
-container.
-We would like to check out the files that this process has access
+in the container.
+We would like to check out the files that this process has
-to.
+access to.

 If you look at the source code (pasted below), you can see that the process,
 after printing its process id, prints out the values for each of its default